Doane Peak

 Doane Peak (11360 ft) is in the northern Teton Range, Grand Teton National Park, Wyoming.
 The peak is located west of and across Jackson Lake from Colter Bay Village.
-The scenic Waterfalls Canyon is immediately northeast of the peak, but there are no maintained trails in the area.
+The scenic Waterfalls Canyon is immediately northeast of the peak, but there are no maintained trails there.
 Access to the summit involves off trail hiking and scrambling as the top of the mountain is more than 4500 ft above Jackson Lake.
 The peak is named for Lt.
 Gustavus Cheyney Doane.